Overview

 Professional Affiliations

-- Secretary and Assistant Treasurer of the Texas Business Law Foundation
+- Secretary and Assistant Treasurer, Texas Business Law Foundation